umbraco/UmbracoDocs/Umbraco-Heartcore/Backoffice/Grid-Editors/index.md

 ![Screenshot showing the Module Aliases configuration](images/module-aliases.png)

 :::tip
-Use a Module Alias when importing libraries to ensure only a single verson of that library is loaded.
+Use a Module Alias when importing libraries to ensure only a single version of that library is loaded.
 :::

 ## Accessing backoffice components